wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 ## ChatGPT, chatgpt

 Hey my new friend, please i need you for my creativity.
-If you don't know what's is chatGPT please check network social, internet etc... because this is the big new hype for this new year 2023.
+If you don't know what's is chatGPT yet please look on your social network, internet etc... because this is the latest big trend for 2023.
-ChatGPT is everywhere for everything and there is probably the next huge company in the tech world.
+ChatGPT could be everywhere in everything and this could probably be, the tech world next huge company.
-This chat has been build on the top of the openAI company developement for the AI and it's very powerful and interesting for building many new application.
+This chat has been built on the top of the openAI, which is the company surrently developing the AI.
+This tool is very powerful and interesting and could be used to build many new applications.

-So, like many people i played with chatGPT and i finally ask him to write a blog entry about Wazo and chatGPT.
+So, like many people I played with chatGPT and I ended up asked it to write a blog entry about Wazo and chatGPT.

 This is the result here:

 ![wazo chagpt blog (small)](/images/blog/wazo-chatgpt/result.png)

-So finally my question was also, hey please write code to connect them together and the result was:
+So finally i ended up asking ChatGPT, if it could write the code to connect Wazo and ChatGPT, this was the result:

 ![wazo chagpt code (small)](/images/blog/wazo-chatgpt/result-code.png)

-Well, so this is not simple like that, so i decided to write a very short demo.
+Well, I admit it is not as simple as that, so I decided to write a very short working demo.

 ```python
 import openai